dr-js/stash/ubuntu/0-1-swapfile.md

 # `swapfile`

-NOTE: should use SSD for swap
+NOTE: should only use SSD for swap
 ```shell script
 sudo fallocate -l 0.5G /swapfile # add 0.5G swap, or change to 2G
 sudo chmod 600 /swapfile